 All that we do at the Brazelton Centre UK is focused on giving newborn babies a voice.
 Come and see how we make an impact through our work with families and practitioners.Scroll Down

 Babies' first months

-What happens during the first months of life after birth has a huge impact on a child.
+What happens during the first months of life can have a huge impact on a child.
 Every child deserves to have the best start in life and every parent deserves to be supported as they transition to parenthood.

 Positive and responsive interaction between a parent and their newborn baby plays an essential role in that baby’s social and emotional development, by building networks and connections in the brain that will set that individual up for life and help them make sense of their world.
 Newborns are born not only as social beings ready for interaction, but with competent communication methods that reliably tell their caregivers how they are feeling and what they need, as well as what they like and dislike.

-The Brazelton Centre UK supports and empowers parents to understand their baby’s unique communication.
-We encourage parents to develop more sensitive interactions and see their baby as a person, resulting in increased confidence for parents and contributing to healthy emotional and social development for the baby as they grow up.
+The Brazelton Centre UK aims to support and empower parents to understand their baby’s unique communication.
+In a collaborative way, we can help parents to develop more sensitive interactions and see their baby as a person, which may result in increased confidence for parents and contribute to healthy emotional and social development for the baby as they grow.

 We provide training and certification to practitioners in two recognised relationship-building techniques for understanding newborn’s communication, the Newborn Behavioural Observations (NBO) and the Neonatal Behavioural Assessment Scale (NBAS).
 Using a positive, strength-based approach, practitioners use these tools/techniques to share the baby with the parents.